 To be sure, non-profit organizations and institutions provide valuable services to their constituencies.
 Communicating that value, however, often requires taking a look at the larger picture and expanding messaging to a wider audience.

 Through our non-profit public relations work with these types of organizations, THO is able to uncover the underlying value they bring to specialized markets and the general public and amplify their story.
-Our efforts are aimed at supporting fundraising efforts and client acquisition programs and building partnerships that nurture and grow the organization.
+Our efforts are aimed at supporting fundraising efforts and client acquisition programs, which build partnerships that ultimately nurture and grow the organization.

 We have assisted a number of non-profits and institutions to define, amplify and expand their mission using non-profit public relations programs tailored to each individual situation.